Table of Contents

 Taranga Hill Jain Temple

 Taranga refers to a three-peaked hill located in the Mehsana district of Gujarat, on the banks of the river Sabarmati.
 It is located at a distance of 130 km from Ahmedabad.
 Taranga Hills holds great importance for Jains as they consider it to be one of the five most Mahatirthas.
 The famed Ajitnath Jain Temple is located here.
 Though the hills are a major pilgrimage site for the Jains, the temples’ architecture is a delight to anyone, not just to a person from the Jain community.

 The construction of the temple was commissioned by the then Solanki King Kumarpala(1145-72 AD).
 It is said that the temple was built under the guidance of Hemachandracharya, a famed poet and Jain scholar.
-After many centuries, the temple was renovated by Mughal emperor Akbar in the 16th century.
-The temple measures are 50 feet in length, 100 feet in breadth, and 142 feet in height with a perimeter of 639 feet with magnificently carved and one of India’s most precious works of architecture.
+After many centuries, the temple was renovated by the Mughal emperor Akbar in the 16th century.
+The temple measures 50 feet in length, 100 feet in breadth, and 142 feet in height with a perimeter of 639 feet with magnificently carved and is one of India’s most precious works of architecture.

 Apart from Ajitnath Jain Temple, the hills are famous for a series of Digambar Jain temples.
 The 14 temples here are dedicated to different Tirthankaras who attained salvation here.

 Also known as Ajitnath Temple, the temple, dating back to the 12th century AD, sports stunning architecture.
 One has to climb nearly 700 steps to get here.
 Along the path, many smaller temples are scattered, which are dedicated to Buddhist goddesses.

 Upon reaching the summit, what welcomes one is the imposing sight of the seven-domed temple.
 It houses a 5-meter tall sculpture of Shri Ajitnath, the second Jain Tirthankar.